skitsanos/teraclio/README.md

 #### slugify

-Only available if the `builtins` feature is enabled.

 Transforms a string into ASCII, lowercases it, trims it, converts spaces to hyphens and removes all characters that are not numbers, lowercase letters or hyphens.

 Example: `{{ value | slugify }}`